-With a $2,500 tax-deductible donation to NEADS, you can name one of the new eight-week-old arrivals entering the Laura J. Niles Early Learning Center at NEADS.
+With a $2,500 tax-deductible donation to the NEADS Name-a-Puppy Program, you can name one of the new eight-week-old arrivals entering the Laura J. Niles Early Learning Center at NEADS.
 Puppies live at the center until they are 16 weeks old in order to learn basic behavioral skills.
 After the age of 16 weeks, the puppies enter our Prison PUP Partnership for training.
 About 12-18 months later they return to the NEADS campus for advanced training.

 Name-A-Puppy benefits include: